Reading : "The Voyage to Polynesia" by Jean-Jo Scemla

 Itineraries of the first European navigators

-A book to be savored in small doses during the winter, a fascinating read, sometimes tedious but very instructive, organized as a thesis study, accompanied by appendices of biographical Traveler, a directory of characters Polynesian, Répertoire géographique et a Glossary of terms in December polynésiens.
-Finally, a historical chronology can situate the development of the Pacific Islands from the rest of the world "Western".
-Found, beginning of the volume, maps locating major migration across the Pacific, and the maritime routes of the principal discoverers of the fourteenth to the eighteenth century.
+A book to be enjoyed in small doses during the winter, a fascinating read, sometimes tedious but so instructive, organized as a study thesis, accompanied in appendices by biographical notes of the travellers, a repertoire of Polynesian characters, a geographical directory and a glossary of Polynesian terms.
+Finally, a historical chronology makes it possible to situate the evolution of the Pacific islands in relation to that of the rest of the "Western" world.
+We find, at the beginning of the book, maps showing the location of major migration flows across the Pacific, and the maritime itineraries of the main discoverers from the fourteenth to the eighteenth centuries.

 Jean-Jo Scemla

-Disappeared in January 2007, the writer Jean-Jo Scemla lived eight years in Oceania.
-Arriving in Tahiti 1977, he practiced as a journalist and lived there several years.
-He has several publications on literature Pacific.
+Disappeared in January 2007, the writer Jean-Jo Scemla lived in Oceania for eight years.
+Arrived in Tahiti in 1977, he worked as a journalist there and lived there for several years.
+He is the author of several publications on Oceanic literature.

-Born in Rabat, in Morocco, student in Paris, practicing journalism (La Depeche de Tahiti, le New Zealand Hérald, French broadcaster Radio Australia, Le Matin de Paris, The World), Jean-Jo Scemla was passionate about the Polynesian culture and its contact with the Western world.
-It also has a passion for painters like Gauguin and Octave Morillot and wrote an essay analyzing the political situation in a book Polynesian noticed ("Tahiti after the bomb").
-A la fin de l'année 2006, he signed a preface to the new edition of "Memories of an old Norman", a travel account of William Leblanc published for the first time in 1895 and reissued end 2006 by publisher Au Vent Polynesian Islands.
-He chaired the jury of the 6th Book Prize island of Ushant in 2004.
+Born in Rabat, in Morocco, student in Paris, practising journalism (The Dispatch from Tahiti, New Zealand Herald, the French channel of Radio-Australia, Le Matin de Paris, Le Monde), Jean-Jo Scemla was passionate about Polynesian culture and its contact with the Western world.
+He was also passionate about painters such as Gauguin and Octave Morillot and wrote an essay analyzing the Polynesian political situation in a remarkable collective work ("Tahiti after the bomb").
+At the end of the year 2006, he signed a preface to the new edition of the "Souvenirs d'un vieux Normand", a travel account by William Leblanc published for the first time in 1895 and reissued at the end of 2006 by the Polynesian publisher Au Vent des Îles.
+He chaired the jury of the 6th Ouessant Island Book Prize in 2004.

 (*) Editions Robert Laffont, 1994